 Once the cars have both come to a complete stop, you should check on the other passengers to see if they need assistance.
 It would be best if you didn’t move anyone who says they can’t feel sections of their lower body.

 Displaced vertebrae in the spine can be painful and could cause paralysis if moved the wrong way.
-Keep the neck and hips stable as possible if you have to remove someone from a burning vehicle.
+Keep the neck and hips as stable as possible if you remove someone from a burning vehicle.

 Unload From the Vehicle (If Possible)

-Having a plan of action will remove some of this panic and give you a sense of purpose.
-That sense of purpose can create enough will to make it through any job that you might have to complete.
+A plan of action will remove some of this panic and give you a sense of purpose.
+That sense of purpose can create enough will to make it through any job you might have to complete.

 Call the Authorities

-One of the first things that you should do after the passengers are accounted for is to find a way to call for help.
-This could mean removing yourself from the car and searching for a cell phone, or a trek to the nearest house to call the ambulance.
+One of the first things you should do after the passengers are accounted for is to find a way to call for help.
+This could mean removing yourself from the car and searching for a cell phone or a trek to the nearest house to call an ambulance.

-If you are unable to move from the wreckage, you should try and blow the horn or use the flasher to alert nearby motorists.
+If you cannot move from the wreckage, you should try and blow the horn or use the flasher to alert nearby motorists.
 Creating a racket always leads to someone coming to check out what the situation is.
 If you are persistent enough, you should be able to call for help.